 Anecdotes about Albert Einstein's inability to keep a beat, reported as fact on numerous websites and transcribed verbatim below, are historically baseless urban legend (my favorite is the howler about “the great Stradavinsky”).
 However, the author's autobiographical musings are true, to the best of his recollection.

 Hello.
 My name is David Jason Snow.
-I'm a composer and performing arts reference librarian residing in New York City.
+I'm a composer and retired performing arts reference librarian residing in New York City.
 I'd like to relate to you an amusing anecdote I once heard about the great German physicist Albert Einstein.

 As you probably know, Dr. Einstein was a devoted amateur violinist, and on account of his celebrity status he was often invited to perform with professional musicians.
 He once sat in with members of the Budapest String Quartet for a chamber music jam, but during rehearsal he kept losing his place, entering at the wrong moment and throwing off the other players.
 Finally, the interruptions got the better of violinist Alexander Schneider who abruptly turned to Einstein and snapped, “Vats wrong vit you, Albert, can't you count?”